Bertoid1311/B7094/B704SourceReadMe.txt

 specifies the names of other units that have exposed items which this unit needs access to.

-DFM (lfm) files are descriptions of the "Forms" (or windows) that make up the visible part of the application.
-This code is rarely edited directly by the programmer.
-Delphi (Lazarus/Free Pascal) maintains these files as the programmer edits the form layout using graphical editing facilities.
-Each DFM (lfm) defines exactly one form or window, and is always associated with a PAS file that contains the code for responding to user events coming from the form, and for updating the form display to the user.
+The *.lfm files are descriptions of the "forms" (or windows) that make up the visible part of the application.
+This code is rarely edited directly by the programmer (that is, if you tend to use the IDE to move widgets around on windows; but you certainly can use a text editor to add, delete, and change the characteristics of widgets in the *.lfm file, if that's your preferred mode of working).
+The Lazarus IDE maintains these files as the programmer edits the form layout using graphical editing facilities.
+Each *.lfm file defines exactly one form or window, and is always associated with a *.pas file that contains the code for responding to user events coming from the form, and for updating the form display to the user.

-*** Private, Protected and Public areas in Delphi objects.
+*** Private, Protected and Public areas in Object Pascal objects.
 These keywords delineate which fields and methods of an object are visible, and to what other entities they are visible.
 Private is known only to the methods of the object itself.